 View more detail: Backyard options for managing food scraps

-- Small quantities of any food or food scraps (including meat, bones & dairy), beverages, and uncoated paper goods may be dropped off in the food scrap bins at CSWD Drop-Off Centers or at Green Mountain Compost.
+- Small quantities of any food or food scraps (including meat, bones & dairy), beverages, and uncoated paper goods may be dropped off in the food scrap bins at CSWD Drop-Off Centers.

 - Large quantities (over 30 gallons) should be brought directly to Green Mountain Compost.